-Not only is the investment required for such an enterprise generally quite sizeable, but there are also a lot of responsibilities which must be properly managed in a timely manner.
+Not only is the investment required generally quite sizeable, but there are also a lot of responsibilities which must be properly managed in a timely manner.
 This is not only a legal requirement but also a duty of care to the tenants who reside in your property.
 These include:

-- Maintaining all common areas in dwellings of multiple occupancies.
+- Maintaining all common areas in dwellings of multiple occupancy (HMO).

 Landlord Electrical Safety Certificate

 New Government regulations came into force on 1st June 2020.
 These make it mandatory for landlords within the private rented sector to have their electrical installations tested every five years.
-However, more frequently testing can be required for older buildings.
+However, more frequent testing may be required for older buildings.
 Furthermore, any household equipment provided under the terms of the lease will also require testing and certification.

-At Hexo Services, we are able to provide necessary landlord electrical safety certificates, so you can ensure the electrics and appliances that form part of the tenancy agreement are kept safe.
-So look no further for efficient, timely, well-scheduled and non-disruptive electrical services and landlord safety certificates.
+At Hexo Services, we are able to provide necessary landlord electrical certificates, so you can ensure the electrics and appliances that form part of the tenancy agreement are kept safe.
+So look no further for efficient, timely and non-disruptive landlord certificates.

 Types of landlord certificates

-We can provide the full range of landlord certificates, including testing, inspection any remedial works.
-At Hexo Services, we believe every person deserves a safe place to call home.
-And inspection and vetting against current safety standards is the only way to ensure this.
+We provide all types of landlord certificates.
+We believe every person deserves a safe place to call home.
+And inspection and vetting against current safety standards, through a landlord EICR certificate, is the only way to ensure this.

-An EICR is an electrical installation condition report, which basically will identify any issues you have with the electrics in a building.
-It will highlight damage, defects, degradation and any other potential issues which could cause danger in the future.
-These must be detailed in full with advice on how and when to improve the situation.
-A Residential Condition Report is a survey that provides an overview of a property’s condition and risk factors for residential properties.
+An Electrical Installation Condition Report (EICR certificate for landlords) is an electrical installation condition report, which identifies any issues with the electrics within a building.
+It highlights damage, defects, degradation and any other potential issues that could cause danger in the future.

 Our PAT Testing services will assess whether the appliances are compliant with current safety standards.
 These are in place to prevent injury or damage from electrical faults.
 Our comprehensive service includes visual inspections, thorough electrical testing and detailed labelling.

-We also do Fixed Appliance Testing (FAT) where the appliance does not have a plug but is ‘hard-wired’ into the electric supply.
+We can also carry out Fixed Appliance Testing (FAT), where the appliance does not have a plug but is ‘hard-wired’ into the electric supply.

 A consumer unit is a modern name for the fuse box in a property.
-Nowadays they provide so much more and are much safer than old fuse boxes used to be.
+Nowadays they provide so much more and are much safer than old fuse boxes.
 The consumer unit is basically the main control centre for the property’s electrical supply.
 It is the point at which the electric supply is divided into separate circuits in the property.